 How can technology help maximise my FTC rebates?

-Telematics technology, such as EROAD’s Fuel Tax Credit Solution, which has achieved an Australian Tax Office (ATO) class ruling, easily helps you demonstrate a consistent business pattern of use with GPS technology to unlock under-claimed historical FTC rebates.
+Telematics technology, such as EROAD’s Fuel Tax Credit Solution, easily helps you demonstrate a consistent business pattern of use with GPS technology to unlock under-claimed historical FTC rebates.
 You can review past activity to re-calculate and re-submit the fuel tax credits based off a more accurate and holistic set of considerations.